a-lurker/a-lurker.github.io/docs/openluup.md

 Again, it’s as simple as that.

 ---
-## Appendix: openLuup plugin Actions and Variables
+## Appendix 8: openLuup plugin Actions and Variables
 The openLuup system itself runs a plugin called openLuup (always device #2) which offers useful variables and actions to assist in home automation tasks.

 All of these element are within the "openLuup" serviceId.
 Note that openLuup does not implement UPnP so does not use the Vera / MiOS / UPnP syntax "urn:xxx.com:serviceId:abcd1" for its own native services.
 Of course, for standard devices and third-party plugins, their own full serviceId should be used.